FeaInGithub/data-analysis/README.md

-# Basic ETL Pipeline with Data Analysis, Insights, and Visualization
+# Data Pipeline with Python and PostgreSQL for Data Analysis & Visualization

 This repository showcases data projects where I:
 - **Extracted** raw datasets (CSV files)